Warsaw Ghetto Uprising: Aftermath

 After the uprising was over, most of the incinerated houses were razed, and the Warsaw concentration camp complex was established in their place.
 Thousands of people died in the camp or were executed in the ruins of the ghetto.
-At the same time, the SS were hunting down the remaining Jews still hiding in the ruins.
+The SS hunted Jews hiding in the ruins.
 On 19 April 1943, the first day of the most significant period of the resistance, 7,000 Jews were transported from the Warsaw Ghetto to Treblinka extermination camp.
-Many purportedly developed resistance groups, and helped to plan and execute the revolt and mass escape of 2 August 1943.
+Many purportedly developed resistance groups and helped to plan and execute the revolt and mass escape of 2 August 1943.
 From May 1943 to August 1944, executions in the ruins of the ghetto were carried out by: